-- 6.78 Policy GI6 of the local plan seek to ensure that proposals for new development should provide for the protection and integration of existing trees and hedges.
+- 6.92 Policy GI6 of the local plan seek to ensure that proposals for new development should provide for the protection and integration of existing trees and hedges.
 In respect of new development, the City Council will resist proposals which cause unacceptable tree loss, and which do not allow for the successful integration of existing trees and hedges.
-This aim is further reiterated in Policy SP6 of the local plan which requires all developments to take into account important landscape features and ensure the enhancement and retention of existing landscaping. - 6.79 The City Council's SPD 'Trees and Development' outlines that native large growing species are intrinsic elements in the landscape character of both rural and urban areas alike and acquire increasing environmental value as they mature.
+This aim is further reiterated in Policy SP6 of the local plan which requires all developments to take into account important landscape features and ensure the enhancement and retention of existing landscaping. - 6.93 The City Council's SPD 'Trees and Development' outlines that native large growing species are intrinsic elements in the landscape character of both rural and urban areas alike and acquire increasing environmental value as they mature.
 Large trees need space in which to grow to maturity without the need for repeated human intervention.
-Not only should the design of the development seek to retain existing tree and hedgerow features, but sufficient space should be allocated within the schemes to ensure integration of existing features and space for new planting it is important that these issues are considered at the very start of the planning process. - 6.80 The proposed site plan illustrates the retention of most of the existing hedgerows around the application site with the exception of the widened access/exist point.
+Not only should the design of the development seek to retain existing tree and hedgerow features, but sufficient space should be allocated within the schemes to ensure integration of existing features and space for new planting it is important that these issues are considered at the very start of the planning process. - 6.94 The proposed site plan illustrates the retention of most of the existing hedgerows around the application site except for the widened access/exit point.
 Further landscaping would also be undertaken within the development site.
 To protect existing hedgerows during construction works a condition is recommended which would ensure that tree and hedge protection barriers are erected prior to the commencement of any works and remain in situ during construction works.
-A further condition is also recommended which would require the existing hedgerow to be maintained at a height of no less than 1.6 metres when measured from the existing ground level and that any existing gaps within the hedgerow are reinforced by a double row of new native hedgerow plants.
+A further condition is also recommended which would require the existing hedgerows along the northern, southern, eastern and western boundaries, with the exception of the vehicular access, to be maintained at a height of no less than 1.6 metres when measured from the existing ground level and that any existing gaps within these hedgerows are reinforced by a double row of new native hedgerow plants.
+This would mitigate for any perceived visual impact of the proposed development from the heritage assets and avoid potential overlooking of the children's play area and help to settle the development into the streetscene.
 In overall terms, existing and proposed landscaping would help to soften and blend the development into the landscape.